Former pastor charged with sexual assault, child abuse in Ottawa

 Posted June 1, 2026 11:08 am.

-Ottawa police are laying several charges involving sexual abuse and assault against a 64-year-old man who used to be a pastor at an Ottawa church.
+Police are expected to lay several charges involving sexual abuse and assault of minors against a man who used to be a pastor at an Ottawa church.

-James Andrew Evans, who is also known as pastor James or Dr. James Evans, was a pastor at the Chinese Christian Church of Ottawa from 2001 to 2005.
-He was also previously a pastor at the Toronto Chinese Mennonite Church from 1996 to 2001.
+The man used to serve at the Chinese Christian Church of Ottawa and was also previously a pastor at the Toronto Chinese Mennonite Church.
+Police initially released the suspect’s name before removing the information, noting to CityNews on Monday that he had not been arrested and formally charged.

-He is facing serious charges of sexual assault and abuse in incidents involving minors.

 - Sexual assault with a weapon (x2)